Rcrossmeister/RLQG/README.md

 ### Dataset

-We use **[ACE2005](https://catalog.ldc.upenn.edu/LDC2006T06)** and **[RAMS](https://nlp.jhu.edu/rams/)** dataset in our study, please follow their copyright to download the required one (ACE2005 with more template options is prefered), another widely-used dataset [WiKiEvent](https://github.com/raspberryice/gen-arg) is planning to support soon.
+We use the **[ACE2005](https://catalog.ldc.upenn.edu/LDC2006T06)** and the **[RAMS](https://nlp.jhu.edu/rams/)** dataset in our study, please follow their copyright to download the required one (ACE2005 with more template options is preferred), another widely-used dataset [WiKiEvent](https://github.com/raspberryice/gen-arg) is planning to support soon.

 **Pre-processing**

 Follow **`./ACE2005/README.md`** or **`./RAMS/README.md`** to pre-process the ACE2005 or RAMS dataset accordingly.
-Data pre-processing is compulsory in our study when you are using raw dataset before getting template questions.
+Data pre-processing is compulsory in our study when you are using raw datasets before getting template questions.

 **Teamplate questions for ACE2005**

-We support 3 types of template questions for ACE2005 dataset include `standard`, `annotation` and `dynamic`, you can check more details [here](./dataset/ACE2005/ace_templates). **We recommned the `dynamic` template** if there is no additional setting for you, which is also the default setting for the argument `--template_type`.
+We support 3 types of template questions for ACE2005 dataset include `standard`, `annotation` and `dynamic`, you can check more details [here](./dataset/ACE2005/ace_templates). **We recommend the `dynamic` template** if there is no additional setting for you, which is also the default setting for the argument `--template_type`.

 ```shell
 python dataset/generator.py --template_type dynamic